 A Board of six directors governs the Appraisal District.
-Board members select and hire the Chief Appraiser, adopt the annual District budget, appoint the Appraisal Review Board, appoint a Property Owner Liaison Officer, and ensure the District follows policies and procedures required by law.
+Board members select and hire the Chief Appraiser, adopt the annual District budget, appoint a Property Owner Liaison Officer, and ensure the District follows policies and procedures required by law.
 The Board of Directors does not appraise property or make decisions affecting the appraisal records.

 Board of Directors:

 John G. Tabor, Chairman

 Ken Marks, Vice-Chairman

 John D. Knight, Secretary

 T. Walter Erwin, Member